 Making Redwood trees with Houdini

-As work for one of my clients, I was tasked with creating a redwood tree in a stylized/ realistic style.
+As a subcontractor for a client of Roblox, I was tasked with creating a redwood a tree in a stylized/ realistic style.
 All of the modelling work was completed in Houdini and the texturing was done in Substance Designer.

 Using Houdini made things easy and fun, with a node-based workflow it was simple to make non-destructive adjustments and any kind of variations I needed.